 Overall term: 2014 to 2021

-Many young male refugees feel frustrated at the lack of economic opportunities open to them.
-It is not uncommon for this to find expression in acts of aggression.
+Many young male refugees feel frustrated at the lack of job opportunities.
+It is not uncommon for them to respond to this frustration with acts of aggression.

 The project is part of the special initiative ‘Tackling the root causes of displacement, reintegrating refugees’ launched by the German Federal Ministry for Economic Cooperation and Development (BMZ).
 It supports refugees and host communities in equal measure.

-In cooperation with its partners UNHCR, Vision Jeunesse Nouvelle (VJN), Ejo Youth Echo (EYE), Community-Based Sociotherapy (CBS) and Eglise Evangélique des Amis au Rwanda (EEAR), the Civil Peace Service (CPS) supports violence prevention in and around the Kigeme, Mahama and Mugombwa refugee camps.
+In cooperation with its partners UNHCR, Vision Jeunesse Nouvelle (VJN), Ejo Youth Echo (EYE), Community-Based Sociotherapy (CBS), Eglise Evangélique des Amis au Rwanda (EEAR) and the Legal Aid Forum, the Civil Peace Service (CPS) supports violence prevention in and around the Kigeme, Mahama and Mugombwa refugee camps.

-Dialogue processes with the parties involved help reveal the other side’s problems and fears and open up possible courses of action.
+Joint discussions help participants to see the other side’s problems and fears clearly and open up new possible courses of action.
 Teams offer young people psychosocial support and trauma work, especially for women and girls.

-A radio programme established by the project partners aims to enable local and refugee youths to understand each other’s views and behavioural differences.
+A radio programme established by the project partners aims to enable local and refugee youths to understand one another’s views and behavioural differences.

 A monthly dialogue also takes place between the police, the Rwandan Ministry of Disaster Management and Refugee Affairs (MIDIMAR) and young people susceptible to taking drugs.
 These meetings build trust, improve cooperation and help deal with drug abuse in the camp.